 Interviewing is an imperfect process; having such limited time with each prospective employee makes it challenging to evaluate the important unteachable skills that make someone a good culture fit.
 Luckily, many members of the Advanced Resources recruiting teams have decades of experience in this area, and offered to share the questions they use to assess a future employee’s culture fit.

 These questions are grouped into four traits that are common threads of character and company value alignment.
-Although there are a lot of great questions here, Advanced Resources recruiting teams recommend asking no more than 2-3 questions from each section, per interview.
+Although there are a lot of great questions here, Advanced Resources recruiting teams recommend asking no more than 2-3 insightful interview questions from each section, per interview.

 Traits of accountability include motivation, achievement, responsibility, self-assertion, and self-assessment.

 Think of the person who takes complete ownership of their work and is first to take initiative when challenges or opportunities arise.
 They’re autonomous doers but also idea champions and no matter what, they go above the call of duty to get the job done.

 When screening for accountability, the goal is to learn what kind of worker the candidate will be if they join your organization.

 - What projects have you started on your own recently?
 What prompted you to get started?